Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 - Navigate to your WampServer folder (Xampp or MAMP that you use) and go to your “php\extras” folder.
 Then create a new “ssl” folder.
 Mine looks like this “E:\wamp64\bin\php\php7.4.24\extras\ssl“.

-- Move the cacert.pem you just download into the “ssl” folder.
+- Move the cacert.pem into the “ssl” folder.

-- You will see “;curl.cainfo“.
+- In the php.ini, you will see “;curl.cainfo“.
 You want to uncomment it and add the absolute path for the cacert.pem.
 Below is my example in php.ini.

-- Finally, restart the WampServer to take the effect on your localhost.
-It should fix the cURL error 60 issue like mine.
+curl.cainfo = "E:\wamp64\bin\php\php7.4.24\extras\ssl\cacert.pem"- Finally, restart WampServer for the changes to take effect on your localhost.
+This should resolve the cURL error 60 issue, as it did for me.

 Wrap up